PassiveLemon/tmodloader1.4-docker/README.md

 # Instructions </br>
 ## Basics
-Depending on your host, find a suitable place to store you server files.
+Depending on your host, find a suitable place to store your server files.
 Make sure it is safe and accessible. </br>

 Download the latest tModLoader 1.4 server files.
 The latest is [2022.6.96.4](https://github.com/tModLoader/tModLoader/releases/tag/v2022.06.96.4) at the time of writing this. </br>